spearwolf/eventize/README.md

 ##### Define listener by object

-- When the event is fired, a method with the same name as the event will be called (but only if such a method exists otherwise nothing will happen)
+- When the event is fired, a method with the same name as the event will be called (but only if such a method exists)
-- When the listener is an _eventized object_ and a event is fired, the `emit()` method of the listener object will be called
+- When such a method does *not* exists, but the listener is an _eventized object_, the `emit()` method of the listener object will be called instead

 ```